rahmanidashti/FairRecSys/README.md

 ### 3. Analysis and Plots: `analysis.ipynb`
 You can run the `analysis` to generate the plots and the analysis.

+> The current version of `grouping.ipynb` and `analysis.ipynb` are the local version that means you can run them on your local machine.
+You need to download the `datasets`.
+We plan to provide a server like Google Colab plus a feature to write and store the generated user and item group files as well as plots into `FairRecSys` repository.

 ## Tables (Results on Paper)
 Due to space limitations we add the results on the `Epinions` and `Last.fm` datasets into the paper.
 However, we add the final results of all datasets into the <a href="./tables">`tables`</a> folder accroding to each user grouping method (i.e., interactions and popular consumption).
 There, we have two folders, `005` and `2`, for user grouping based on interactions (005) and popular consumption (2).